MariusVatasoiu/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather Project

 This project let's users authenticate and ask questions.
-They also can answer questions and see a leader board with the mose active users.
+They also can answer questions and see a leader board with the most active users.

 ## Start the project: